Monodromy Approach to Pair Production of Charged Black Holes and Electric Fields

 \section{Monodromy and Boundary Conditions}

-In this section, we are going to give a concise introduction to monodromy and how to apply this technique to study pair production mechanisms.
-Such ideas had been discussed in~\cite{Castro:2013lba}, but the explanations here are more rigorous and complete, in particular several obscure issues during the physical applications are clarified.
-Thus the application turns out to be just a straightforward process.
+In this section, we are going to give a concise introduction to monodromy and to explain how to apply this technique to study pair production mechanisms.
+Such ideas had been discussed in~\cite{Castro:2013lba}, but the explanations here are more rigorous and complete, and, in particular, several obscure issues during the physical applications will be clarified.
+Thus the application will turn out to be just a straightforward process.